CCA-Public/digital-archives-manual/guides/web.md

 ## Scoping and running crawls
 Add a seed to a collection and scope it using the [Archive-It Guidelines](https://support.archive-it.org/hc/en-us/sections/201864583-Scoping).
 Note that social media sites, like Facebook, Instagram, and Youtube, require [specific scoping rules](https://support.archive-it.org/hc/en-us/articles/208001336-Scoping-guidance-for-specific-types-of-sites).

 Note that every time you add a new seed, you **MUST** run a [test crawl](https://support.archive-it.org/hc/en-us/articles/208001226-Run-monitor-and-save-a-test-crawl).
 This ensures that the final production crawl saved to the archive is properly scoped.
-Production crawls cannot be deleted,
+Production crawls cannot be deleted, meaning that an incorrectly scoped crawl can eat up a large amount of the data budget.
+However, test crawls can be saved, and this is the preferred starting point, especially for seeds being crawled for the first time.

 The CCA websites (French/English) are both scheduled to do a shallow crawl weekly.
 A quarterly full crawl is also recommended, but needs to be kicked off manually.
 As of writing, all other seeds were scheduled for a one-time crawl.